marifribeiro/cs50-8-finance/README.md

 * Complete the implementation of **check** in such a way that it checks whether a username is available.

 ## Created with
 This application uses Python, HTML and styling with Bootstrap.
-It also uses [IEX API](https://iexcloud.io/) to get the stocks values in real time.
+It also uses [IEX API](https://iexcloud.io/) to get the stocks values in real time and a SQL database to store users information, such as username, a hash of the password and the stocks they bought or sold and the history.

 ## Access
 My application is available at [cs50-8-finance.herokuapp](http://cs50-8-finance.herokuapp.com/login).